 - Management roles in the practical or policy areas of international trade, and/or

 - Oversight roles associated with an organization’s international trade activities

 If you have questions regarding your work experience, please contact firstname.lastname@example.org.

 Please note: The above are guidelines only.
 Your CITP®| FIBP® application will be reviewed to confirm eligibility before you are authorized to take the CITP Professional Exam.

 FITT Seeking ISO Accreditation for CITP Designation

 We are excited to announce that FITT will be applying for ISO 17024 Accreditation.
 Through this accreditation, FITT’s certified program – the CITP designation – is validated by an independent, unbiased accreditation body – the International Organization for Standardization (ISO) through the Standards Council of Canada.
-Learn more about ISO 17024 and changes in effect September 1, 2021.
+Learn more about ISO 17024 and changes in effect as of January 1, 2023.